Computations by fly-automata beyond monadic second-order logic: Application to graphs

-\textit{Maximum directed cut}
+(4.2.3) \textit{Maximum directed cut}

-For a directed graph $G$, we want to compute the maximal number of edges from a subset $X$\ of $V_{G}$\ to its complement, hence the maximal value of $e(X,X^{c})$.\ This problem is considered in [LKM] and [GHO].
-The P-FA for $e(X,X^{c})$ uses less than $(n+1)^{2k+2}$ states on a term in $T(F_{k})$ denoting a graph $G$ with $n$ vertices.
-By Lemma 7 and Theorem 29, we get an algorithm that computes the set $\{e(X,X^{c})\mid X\subseteq V_{G}\}$ \ in time $O(n^{4k+a})$ for some constant $a$.\ The article [GHO] gives an algorithm taking time $O(n^{4.2^{r(G)}+b})$ \ where $r(G)$ is the \emph{bi-rankwidth} of the considered graph $G$.
-We recall that $r(G)/2\leq cwd(G)\leq2.2^{r(G)}$ ([KanRao]).\ Hence, our method gives an algorithm of comparable time complexity.
+For a directed graph $G$, we want to compute the maximal number of edges from a subset $X$\ of $V_{G}$\ to its complement, hence the maximal value of $e(X,X^{c})$.\ This problem is considered in \cite{LKM,GHO}.
+The deterministic FA of Section (4.2.2), adapted by Proposition 16 to check $e(X,X^{c})$ uses less than $(n+1)^{2k+2}$ states on a term in $T(F_{k}^{(1)})$ denoting a graph $G$ with $n$ vertices.
+By the method used in Section (4.2.1), we get an algorithm that computes the maximal value of $e(X,X^{c}),$ for $X\subseteq V_{G},$\ in time $O(n^{4k+a})$ for some constant $a$.
+The article \cite{GHO} gives an algorithm taking time $O(n^{4.2^{r(G)}+b})$ where $r(G)$ is the \emph{bi-rankwidth} of the considered graph $G$.
+We recall that $r(G)/2\leq cwd(G)\leq2.2^{r(G)}$ \cite{KanRao}.\ Hence, our method gives an algorithm of comparable time complexity.